 Necessity is the mother of all invention.
-That’s what lead to the world’s largest man-made forest to add vegetation to the iconic Johannesburg skyline.
-Districts within the City of Johannesburg have been utilising the space on their rooftops by building planters for fruit and veg to feed the inner city.
-The majority of these projects are run by developers who are catering to those living in these neighbourhoods.
-The projects are community driven are used to develop skills among local residents.
+That's what led to the world's largest man-made forest adding more vegetation to its iconic skyline.
+Districts within the City of Johannesburg have been utilising the space on their rooftops to build planters in which to grow fruit and veg to feed the inner city.
+The majority of these projects are run by developers and are also used for skills development.

-The Johannesburg Housing Company (JHC) is running four rooftop gardening projects on top of their buildings in and around the Central Business District.
-The JHC also runs two ground gardens.
-These ground and roof gardens can be found in Hillbrow, Joubert Park, Troyeville, Newtown, and Fordsburg.
-Crops are grown according to season, sustainability and feeding value.
-These include spinach, beetroot, onions, tomatoes, cabbage, beans and rosemary among others.
+The Johannesburg Housing Company is running four rooftop gardening projects on their buildings and two ground gardens in and around the CBD.
+They are in Hillbrow, Joubert Park, Troyeville, Newtown and Fordsburg.
+Crops are grown according to the season, sustainability and nutritional value, and include spinach, beetroot, onions, tomatoes, cabbage and beans, among others.

-The plan going forward is to roll these rooftop gardens out across the City of Johannesburg and to create a food bank for those in need.
-This method of food farming is much easier, sustainable and adaptable to the surroundings that it should become a standard method for farming across the country.
+The plan going forward is to roll out rooftop gardens across the City of Johannesburg and to create a food bank for those in need.
+This method of farming is ultimately much easier, it's sustainable and adaptable to the surroundings and should become the norm in South Africa.

 By Shawn Greyling